• Skip to primary navigation

 Fermented Tomatoes

-Fill the jar to the shoulder, leaving some space for the weight and brine.
+When filling the jar, fill it to the shoulder, leaving some space for the weight and brine.

 Fermented Tomatoes

-When fermenting, it is crucial to keep everything under the brine.
-Place a weighing stone or clean rock that fits into the jar on top of the tomatoes.
-This will prevent the tomatoes from floating up and spoiling.
+When fermenting, it’s essential to keep everything submerged in the brine.
+To do this, place a weighting stone or a clean rock on top of the tomatoes in the jar.
+This will prevent the tomatoes from floating to the surface and spoiling.

-If you don’t have any weighing stone on hand, a clean bag filled with water works too as shown in one of the pictures below.
+If you don’t have a weighing stone available, a clean bag filled with water can also serve as a substitute, as shown in one of the pictures below.

 Fermented Tomatoes

-For the brine use 2,5 tablespoons of canning salt for 1 liter (quart) of water.
-The salt should be without additives, just salt.
+For the brine, use 2.5 tablespoons of canning salt for every 1 liter (or quart) of water.
+Be sure to use pure salt without any additives.

-Use filtered water if you can.
-If you don’t have a filtration system, the water should be boiled and cooled down before use.
+If possible, use filtered water.
+If you don’t have a filtration system, boil the water to remove chlorine and allow it to cool before use.

-A Lid and Econolock are in my opinion a luxury that is not needed.
-If you have one, use it.
+A lid and Econolock are, in my opinion, luxuries that are not necessary.
+If you have one, feel free to use it.

 A fermentation kit is a great kit to have, and we would recommend it.
 The kit comes with weighing stones and pipe airlock lids.
-A stumper is also a great tool, not needed for tomatoes, but great for making saurkraut.
+A stumper is also a great tool for making saurkraut.
 However, as we explain in Fermenting is simple – learn the basics, you can start with whatever you have in your kitchen.

 Fermenting tomatoes